 Think about all the interesting things you could you do with all that extra cash in your wallet.
 This guide is all about helping you unearth the goldmine you could be sitting on in the form of tax breaks.

 You’ll be amazed at the massive amount of money you could shave off your tax bill from this list of tax credits.
-Without further ado, read on to discover the top 10 IRS tax deductions 2019.
+Without further ado, read on to discover the top 10 IRS tax deductions of 2020.

 What Exactly Is a Tax Deduction